Microaggressions

 5. Socialization and upbringing: Upbringing, education, or socialization experiences that reinforce stereotypes, prejudices, or discriminatory attitudes towards certain social identity groups can shape individuals’ perceptions, beliefs, and behaviors, leading to the perpetuation of microaggressions.

-6. Institutional biases: Institutional policies, practices, or structures that reflect or perpetuate systemic inequalities, biases, or discrimination can contribute to the prevalence of microaggressions within organizations, institutions, or systems.
+6. Institutional biases: Institutional policies, practices, or structures that reflect or perpetuate inequalities, biases, or discrimination can contribute to the prevalence of microaggressions within organizations, institutions, or systems.

 7. Group dynamics: Peer pressure, conformity, or groupthink within social or professional circles can influence individuals to engage in or condone microaggressive behavior, even if they personally disagree with or disapprove of it.